antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Evaluates the compliance of documents against specified guidelines by constructing a custom prompt and invoking the LLM.
+- Evaluates documents against specified guidelines by constructing a custom prompt and invoking the LLM, then aggregates the results into Markdown format with follow-up suggestions.

 #### Process Flow
-1. Converts the guidelines input into a Python dictionary.
+1. Converts the `guidelines_file` into a Python dictionary if necessary.
-2. Builds a prompt template that incorporates document context and the guidelines.
+2. Constructs a prompt template that includes document context and evaluation guidelines.
-3. Iterates over each guideline, invoking a RAG chain to obtain an evaluation.
+3. Iterates through each guideline, invoking a RAG chain to generate evaluation responses.
-4. Aggregates and parses the results using `parse_evaluation_response`.
+4. Aggregates and processes the responses using `parse_evaluation_response`.

 #### Inputs and Outputs
 - **Inputs**:
   - `llm`: The language model instance.
-  - `retriever`: Retrieves document context.
+  - `retriever`: Component to retrieve relevant document context.
-  - `guidelines_file`: Guidelines for document evaluation.
+  - `guidelines_file`: Guidelines for evaluation (JSON or string).
 - **Outputs**:
-  - A dictionary containing `"llm_output"` (Markdown) and `"options"` (list of follow-up items).
+  - A dictionary containing `"llm_output"` (Markdown formatted evaluation) and `"options"` (follow-up questions).

 ---